WalletConnect/walletconnect-docs/docs/specs/clients/core/pairing/readme.md

 4. A sends request on pairing topic.
 5. A generates URI and appends the query parameter with a key "req-methods" with the value being a list of the required methods registered and a key "opt-methods" with the value being a list of optional methods.
 6. B's pairing client registers protocol P by passing the list of methods needed for Protocol P
-7. B verifies that the URI's "req-methods" query paramter's value equals B's cached "required" list of protocol methods along with checking if B's cached "optional" list matches any values in the URI's "opt-methods' query parameter's value and the verification fails by either not having all of the required methods or missing any of the optional methods.
+7. B verifies that the URI's "req-methods" query parameter's value equals B's cached "required" list of protocol methods along with checking if B's cached "optional" list matches any values in the URI's "opt-methods' query parameter's value.
+The verification fails by either not having all of the required methods or missing any of the optional methods.
 B will notify user that it cannot pair with A, and internally publish a wc_deletePairing with a reason.

 ## Pairing lifecycle